Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Problem statement

 \subsection{Random Coordinate Descent (RCD) algorithm}

 To compute the solution of \eqref{eq:Statement:Objective:OpenResourceAllocProblem} we consider the Random Coordinate Descent (RCD) algorithm introduced in \cite{necoara2013random}.
-This algorithm involves the update of the states of only a pair of neighbouring agents at each iteration, so that the computational complexity is cheap.
-Hence, whenever two agents $i$ and $j$ interact (\textit{i.e.}, in the event $U_{ij}$), they perform an \emph{RCD update}, which is defined as follows for some nonnegative step-size $h\geq0$:
+This algorithm involves the update of the states of only a pair of neighbouring agents at each iteration, so that it is distributed and its computational complexity is cheap.
+Hence, in the event $U_{ij}$, \textit{i.e.}, whenever the pair of agents $(i,j)\in\Ecal$ is selected with probability $p_{ij}$ during a pairwise update event, they perform an \emph{RCD update}, which is defined as follows for some nonnegative step-size $h\geq0$:

 where $\Qbf^{ij}$ is the $nd \times nd$ matrix defined as $\Qbf^{ij}=Q^{ij}\otimes I_d$, with $Q^{ij}$ the $n \times n$ matrix filled with zeroes except for the four following entries: